 - Idle Session Logoff

 A Resource Supervisor prevents runaway queries.
-Runaway queries are sometimes a problem at a site where end users can access the Teradata Database to make ad hoc Teradata SQL requests.
+Runaway queries are sometimes a problem at a site where end users can access the database to make ad hoc Teradata SQL requests.
 A badly formulated query (for example, one missing constraint on a WHERE clause) could inadvertently cause a product join, which consumes more resources than the user intended.
 Further, a user making an ill-formed SQL statement might request a join on two big tables, which unintentionally results in a Cartesian product join.
 The Resource Supervisor aborts transactions that exceed a certain resource usage threshold.